ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 with Catch():
     print(f1(stars2))
 ## Error: f1: 11
-stars1 = 99
+stars3 = 99
 with Catch():
-    print(f2(stars1))
+    print(f2(stars3))
 ## Error: f2: 99
 ```

-However, each time the integer is used, its validity must be rechecked, leading to duplicated logic, scattered
-validation, and potential mistakes.
+Each function that takes a `stars` must validate that argument, leading to duplicated logic, scattered validation, and potential mistakes.

 ## Traditional Object-Oriented Encapsulation